David Von Erich: Feud with Ric Flair (1983–1984)

+Professional wrestling style and persona

+Von Erich was nicknamed "the Yellow Rose of Texas".
+His signature moves were the "Iron Claw" (a clawhold) and the "Dream Machine" (a sleeper hold).

 Personal life

 David's first marriage was with Candy L. McLeod.
 The couple were wed on June 26, 1978, in Denton, Texas.
-Together they had a daughter, Natosha Zoeanna Adkisson (October 19, 1978 – December 29 1978).
+Together they had a daughter, Natosha Zoeanna Adkisson (October 19, 1978 – December 29, 1978).
 Natosha died of SIDS at 13 weeks old.
 Shortly after, David separated from his wife and they were officially divorced on July 12, 1979.
-David married for the second time on June 8, 1982, to Patricia A. Matter, known as Tricia.
+David married for the second time on June 8, 1982, to Patricia A. Matter, known as Trisha.
 The couple remained married until David's death.
-Tricia was interviewed for the June 1984 edition of The Wrestler magazine, which was a tribute to David.
+Trisha was interviewed for the June 1984 edition of The Wrestler magazine, which was a tribute to David.
 She spoke of how she loved the fans, and thanked them for their support.
-Tricia has remained out of the public eye since that interview.
+Trisha has remained out of the public eye since that interview.

 Death

 Von Erich died during a tour with All Japan Pro Wrestling on February 10, 1984, before defending the United National championship belt he had won in Texas seven days earlier.
 One theory of his death is that it was a painkiller overdose, perhaps hydrocodone.
-Ric Flair mentions in his autobiography that Bruiser Brody (Von Erich's long-time friend) removed the evidence.
+Ric Flair mentions in his autobiography that Bruiser Brody (Von Erich's long-time friend) removed the evidence of any drug-related incident.
 The Von Erichs, however, claimed it was caused by ruptured intestines resulting from acute enteritis, which is the documented cause of death listed on the Consular Report of Death provided by the U.S. embassy in Japan.
 In the documentary Heroes of World Class: The Story of the Von Erichs and The Triumph and Tragedy of World Class Championship Wrestling, Kevin Von Erich and former referee David Manning both attested to a heart attack theory.
-According to friend and former promoter Wild Bill Irwin, David is believed to have suffered from bulimia, which Irwin alludes to in a 2017 Wrestling Shoot Podcast on the "Booking The Territory" YouTube channel.